 Liew joined Watsi on May 4th, 2016.
 One year ago, Liew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Liew's most recent donation supported Alvis, a two-month-old baby boy from Kenya, to fund hypospadias repair surgery.
+Liew's most recent donation supported San, a sesame and sunflower farmer from Burma, to fund cardiac surgery to replace her heart valve.

 Alvis is a two-month-old baby boy from Kenya and the youngest child in a family of five children.
 His father is a taxi driver in their home area, but unfortunately, since the onset of the COVID-19 pandemic, he rarely gets customers.
 His mother has not been able to get work, but sells produce on their small farm to supplement their family’s earnings.
 Alvis was born with hypospadias, a congenital condition that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms and will be at risk of infertility.
 Fortunately, Alvis is scheduled to undergo corrective surgery on June 4th.
 Our medical partner, African Mission Healthcare, is requesting $735 to cover the total cost of his procedure and care.
 Alvis's mother shared, “it is very difficult for us to raise the funds required for Alvis’ surgery.
 Any financial help is highly appreciated.”